by John W. Ritenbaugh (1932-2023)

 Notice love's relationship to law in context with what immediately precedes it.
 The context is a Christian's response to government.
 He should submit to and honor human government as God's agents in managing human affairs.
 A Christian is indebted to the government to pay tribute and taxes.
 When we pay them, a Christian is no longer financially indebted to the state until it imposes taxes the following year.

 This sets up an interesting paradox because we owe everyone more than we can ever hope to pay.
-The paradox, however, is more apparent than real because this is not what Paul is teaching.
-He is teaching that love must be the driving force, the motivation, of everything we do.
-This points out a weakness of law regarding righteousness.
+The paradox, however, is more apparent than real because Paul is not teaching this but that love must be the driving force, the motivation, of everything we do.
+This points out a weakness of the law regarding righteousness.
 Law, of and by itself, provides neither enough nor the right motivation for one to keep it.

 For instance, most people flagrantly disobey the speed limit on freeways and interstates, especially when they are not crowded, until they spot a patrol car with a trooper or two in it.
-Suddenly the speed limit becomes the norm until the trooper is again out of sight.
-That the law is on the books, prominently displayed and common knowledge are insufficient motivation for many people to obey.
+Suddenly, the speed limit becomes the norm until the trooper is again out of sight.
+That the law is on the books, prominently displayed, and common knowledge are insufficient motivations for many people to obey.

 But love toward God, the love of God, can motivate us to do what the law says to do but cannot motivate us to do.
 We can conclude that Paul claims that if one exercises God's love in paying his debt to man, he will keep the commandments.